What is an IRB proposal?

 This information is required for preparing the proposal

-Try to add a brief purpose or scientific background to the study.
-Do not add a comprehensive literature review.
+Try to add a short purpose or scientific background to the study. don’t add a comprehensive literature review.
 Make this agreeable to a well-educated layperson.

 2. Procedures of the study